Support Your Parish

 Dear Parishioners, Friends, and Benefactors,

-We are glad to introduce you to a new program we have developed called the "Blessing of Ten: Leaving a Legacy Gift".
-Our Lady of the Immaculate Concption Parish has thrived as a community of faith since the year 1938.
+We are glad to have a program we have developed called the "Blessing of Ten: Leaving a Legacy Gift".
+Our Lady of the Immaculate Conception Parish has thrived as a community of faith since the year 1938.
 Our parishioners, brothers and sisters, both those who came before us, and those who are with us now, have contributed greatly to make us what we are today.
 Blessing of Ten Leaving a Legacy Gift program will help to sustain and grow this parish that we have inherited and love.
 It is designed to incorporate 10% of the wealth that we leave or inherit from wills , IRAs, life insurance policies, etc., as a gift to our parish.

-As you develop these financial intruments with the help of of your lawyer, financial planner or professional, remember your loved ones first and teake care of them.
+As you develop these financial instruments with the help of of your lawyer, financial planner or professional, remember your loved ones first and take care of them.
 Remember your parish last, but please do remember it.
 This of Immaculate Conception as your spiritual family and lave it a gift of 10% or more if you wish.

 Thank you for your generous support in the past.
 May the legacy we leave today, no matter how great or small, help us to move forward into the future.